What is the sustainable finance disclosure regulation?

 The application of the SFDR Disclosures Requirements with respect to closed-ended AIFs which are no longer marketed (within the meaning of the AIFMD) after 10 March is currently debated on the Luxembourg market and at the European level.
 In this context, upon due inquiry, and until further guidance to the contrary is published at European or national level, the SFDR Disclosures Requirements are considered as not applicable to the Fund.
 If the European authorities were to consider that the SFDR Disclosures Requirements are applicable to the Fund, we will take the appropriate steps.

 As of today, most of the SFDR obligations apply to the AIFM as manager of the Fund, including the disclosure on the website of Crestbridge which can be found here.
-Nevertheless, we will share an Astanor ESG policy which would include information related to the article 9 requirements under SFDR on our website, by the end of June 2021, with a view to enhancing transparency with regards to the inclusion of sustainability factors in our investment decisions and portfolio management process.
+Nevertheless, we will share the Astanor Responsible Investment Policy, as well as other article 9 related disclosures required under SFDR on our website in the coming months, with a view to enhancing transparency with regards to the inclusion of sustainability factors in our investment decisions and portfolio management process.